99th General Assembly, 2nd Regular Session - 2018

 Modifies provisions relating to convictions of included offenses

-Authorizes, upon voter approval, a sales tax dedicated to public safety in the city of Riverside
+Authorizes, upon voter approval, a sales tax dedicated to public safety in the city of Riverside and certain other cities

 Establishes the Cronkite New Voices Act